After Hours (The Weeknd song)

-"After Hours" is a song by Canadian singer the Weeknd.
-It was released by XO and Republic Records as the promotional single from his fourth studio album of the same name on February 19, 2020.
-The Weeknd wrote and produced the song with its producers Illangelo, DaHeala and Mario Winans, with Belly receiving additional writing credits.
-Snippets of the song were included on the parent album's self titled short film.
-A remix of the song by the Blaze was released alongside the deluxe edition of its parent album on March 23, 2020.
+"After Hours" is a song by the Canadian singer-songwriter the Weeknd, from his fourth studio album of the same name.
+The penultimate track, it was originally released as a promotional single from the album on February 19, 2020 before being sent to US rhythmic radio through XO and Republic Records as its third single six days later.
+The Weeknd wrote and produced the song with Illangelo, DaHeala, and Mario Winans, with Belly receiving additional writing credits.

 Background and release

 On February 13, 2020, the Weeknd announced the title of the parent album of the same name as After Hours, following the release of the commercially successful singles "Heartless" and "Blinding Lights".
 Five days later on February 18, he announced the release date of the promotional single "After Hours" and then revealed the cover art of its parent album.
 Upon the release of "After Hours" on February 19, 2020, the release date of its parent album was also revealed.

+As of August 2025, the audio of the song on YouTube has over 255 million views.

 Composition and lyrics

 "After Hours" is a "dark, swirling" and "ominous" electro and house composition.
 According to Sheldon Pearce of Pitchfork, the track "opens with his old signature style - falsetto, echoes, and recurrent tones - until suddenly it erupts into dance production".

 The lyrics of the song discuss the Weeknd's regret of ending a relationship with a former lover, and his desire for them to reconcile and to have children.
-The song proceeds to hear Weeknd taking responsibility for the relationship's demise, promising that if his former lover were to return to him, he would not disappoint them again.
+The song proceeds to hear Weeknd taking responsibility for the relationship's demise, promising that if his former lover were to return to him, he would not disappoint her again.